Vitalinsh/Fruit-recognizer-application/README.md

 4. Run server.py file to start the server

 5. Run testClient.py file to check the work of classificator.
 It send picture to server and print classification result.

+To run client you need:

+1. Android device that supports Android SDK 28 or higher
+2. Device with installed Gradle, Android SDK 28 ans JDK 8
+3. Build apk with executing "gradlew assembleDebug" from command line
+4. Install created .apk package on android device